shankar-dh/Vertex-AI-Training-and-Serving/README.md

 gcloud auth activate-service-account --key-file=service_account.json
 ```
 **Note:**
 >You would have already done this step when you would have configured the dvc pipeline.
-If you have not done that please refer to the dvc lab. <br>
+If you have not done that please refer to the dvc lab.
+If you havent done this step you would get errors while saving the file in GCS <br>

 ## Model Training, Serving and Building
 1. **Folder Structure**: